Designs & Orders

 Using stretch fabric over your stabilizer makes these doll bodies very customizable.

-Be sure there is not extra bulk in the small parts like arms or hands.
-Follow project instructions for materials as close as possible, because heavier fabric or extra lining and stabilizer can make the seams too bulky and they won’t turn.
+Follow project instructions for materials as closely as possible, because heavier fabric or extra lining and stabilizer can make the seams too bulky and it won’t turn.

-Try tear-away stabilizer and tear it away from the arms after removing the project from the hoop.
+Try a tear-away stabilizer and tear it away from the arms after removing the project from the hoop.

 Watch the video for tips on turning small parts.
 It can be found on this page with the dollmaking series.